Bronc-X/Antianxiety/PROJECT_CONSTITUTION.md

 ## I. The Prime Directive: Philosophy & Vibe

 ### Truth is Comfort
 We are NOT building a fitness tracker.
-We are building an "Anti-Anxiety Prosthetic."
+We are building an "AntiAnxiety Prosthetic."

 - **Rule:** Never use alarmist language (e.g., "Warning: Sleep Deprived").
 - **Correction:** Always reframe negative data as biological adaptation (e.g., "Mitochondrial repair mode active").